 There were just the right amount of food stops and plenty of interesting stories and history between stops

 Tastings were generous at each stop, and reflected the traditional Czech foods and snacks we were looking for, right down to the bubble gum at the very end.

-Though we’re not vegetarians, we were pleasantly surprised at how well they accommodated the lone vegetarian on our tour.
+Though we’re not vegetarians — and granted, vegetarian food in Prague isn’t as popular — we were pleasantly surprised at how well they accommodated the lone vegetarian on our tour.
 She wasn’t Vegan and did eat seafood, however given the fact it was a foodie tour in Prague, she seemed to appreciate the tour just as much as the rest of us.
 The veggie versions of tastings were equally generous, creative, and looked delicious.

 Thankfully we had great weather for the tour, but you could still enjoy this tour if you had inclement weather in Prague, or even in winter, one of the prettiest seasons in Prague.
 All the food stops were indoors, and it’s a great time for a hearty food tour!